itsays-zqc/my-website/docs/test/SDK/5Mornitor.md

 <div class="text-justify">

-This section provides guidance on adding a monitor to your simulation project.
-We offer a variety of monitors designed to enhance your ability to gather simulation data.
-The subsequent content will be presented below, offering an introduction to each monitor.

-Type of the monitor, Selections are ['index_monitor', 'time_monitor', 'power_monitor', 'profile_monitor', 'global_option']
+Type of the monitor, Selections are ["index_monitor", "time_monitor", "power_monitor", "profile_monitor", "global_option"]

 ## 5.1 Index Monitor

+The syntax and properties for adding index monitor are as follows.
+This function does not return any data.

 ```python
 add(